Last modified: 2020-03-12 | Approximate reading time 4 mins

 What is radon ingress?
 How do you know if your house is affected by this type of problem and if so, what can you do about it?

-Due to the fact that it is a dense chemical element, radon has a tendency to accumulate in the lower levels of a building.
+Since it is a dense chemical element, radon tends to accumulate in the lower levels of a building.
 Therefore, radon levels tend to be higher in basements and ground floors, as well as areas that are poorly ventilated.
+This gas is produced by the degradation of uranium, which is naturally present in the ground.

 Radon gas is colourless and odourless, therefore not recognizable by humans without the help of a machine.